 2. Spoilt for Choices

-Users can choose between three types of accounts – basic, advanced, or OTC.
+You can choose between three types of accounts – basic, advanced, or OTC.
 The basic account is recommended for beginners who don’t wish to get too technical or want to keep the volume to a small amount.
 It has basic details such as Binance USD price and fees data.

-The basic and advanced account categories allow for the purchase of as low as $10.
+Both categories allow for the purchase of as low as $10.
 The advanced account offers many options to advanced users, like charts, price fluctuations, spot price, while the OTC (Over-The-Counter) account lets users trade on its peer-to-peer platform.